Thursday, 21 April 2016

 Kharakhanid Uzgen, mosque, wooden panel, 11th-12th

-However, it is in the core of Central Asia, Afrasiab (old Samarkand), where we can glimpse the original nature of the new vocabulary.
+However, it is in the core of Central Asia, Afrasiab (old Samarkand), that we can glimpse the original nature of the new vocabulary.

-Some stucco works have been studied and seem to hide a complex religious and cosmological symbolism.
-Each form to it (eight-pointed star, hexagram, swastika, nine-petal flower) is thought to represent an enciphered version of heathen beliefs while adhering to a non-figural imagery prescribed by Islam.
-Thus, the combination of forms would convey an array of specific conceits.
-In turn, the permeating presence of vegetal forms should express the integrity of macro and micro-cosmo.
-Again, note the still common usage of the pearl roundel in these designs.
+Some stucco works have been studied and thought of as conveying complex religious and cosmological symbolism.
+Each form (eight-pointed star, hexagram, swastika, nine-petal flower) arranged in various combinations likely reportedly represents an enciphered version of heathen beliefs while adhering to a non-figural imagery prescribed by Islam.
+In turn, the permeating presence of vegetal forms expresses the integrity of macro and micro-cosmo.
+The pearl roundel is still alive.

-It should not wonder if emblematic images from very ancient civilisations partook of this lexicon, a testament to the long-lasting syncretism of Central Asia.
+These emblematic images from ancient civilisations partecipated in the new lexicon as a testament to the long-lasting syncretism of Central Asia.

 Afrasyab, 'Hidden Texts', 9th-10th